Corporate Governance Guidelines

 5.5 Executive Session

 The independent non-management directors of the Board will meet periodically in executive session but no less than two times per year or such greater number as required by the Listing Standards.
 Executive session discussions may include such topics as the independent non-management directors determine.
 The directors generally shall not take formal action at these sessions, but may make recommendations for consideration by the full Board.
-Executive sessions will be chaired on a rotating basis by the Chairmen of the Compensation, Nominating and Audit Committees.
+Executive sessions will be chaired by the Chairman or Lead Independent Director if available, and if not, on a rotating basis by the Chairs of the Compensation, Nominating and Audit Committees.

 5.6 Committee Reports